 How to make a network cable

 To create your own network cables you will first need the equipment we have listed below.

 - Cat 5, Cat 5e, Cat 6, or Cat 7 cable - This cabling can be purchased in large spindles at stores that specialize in cabling.
 Cat5 cabling is the most commonly used cable used today for networks.

 - RJ-45 connectors - These connectors can be purchased at most electronic stores and computer stores and usually come in bulk packages.
-It's always a good idea to get more than you expect you will need.
+It is always a good idea to get more than you think you need.

 - Crimping tool - These tools are often purchased at electronic stores such as radio shack.
-To create a network cable you will need a crimper that is capable of crimping a RJ-45 cable (not just a RJ-11 cable, which looks similar to a RJ-45).
+To create a network cable you need a crimper that is capable of crimping a RJ-45 cable (not just a RJ-11 cable, which looks similar to a RJ-45).

 - Wire stripper or Knife - If you plan on making several network cables you should also consider getting a wire stripper cable of stripping Cat5, Cat6, or your cable of choice.
 If you do not plan on creating many network cables a knife will suffice.
 For simplicity and to prevent potential issues we recommend a wire stripper.

 Once you have the necessary equipment needed to create your own network cables you need to determine the network cable you want to create.
 There are two major network cables: a straight through cable and a crossover cable.
 Below are some examples of what cable is used for each of the examples.

 Straight through cable (T568A)